-Box 2: Accreditation and recognition
+Accreditation and recognition

-1. The assessment body has to be accredited or recognised for the different areas of competence within the railway system, or parts of it, for which an essential safety requirement exists.
-This includes the area of competence involving the operation and maintenance of the railway system.

-2. The assessment body has to be accredited or recognised for assessing the overall consistency of the risk management and the safe integration of the system under assessment into the railway system as a whole.
+- B.4 The assessment body must be accredited or recognised for the different areas of competence within the railway system, or parts of it, for which an essential safety requirement exists.
+This includes the area of competence involving the operation and maintenance of the railway system. - B.5 The assessment body must be accredited or recognised for assessing the overall consistency of the risk management and the safe integration of the system under assessment into the railway system as a whole.
 This must include competence of the assessment body in checking the following: